 WELCOME TO BARBARAH’S BLOG!

-Note: This blog can be done in sections, focusing first on the introduction and the Mary of Bethany Imagery; then on the visualizations, which each can be done on a separate day.
+Note: This blog can be done in sections, focusing first on the introduction and the Mary of Bethany Imagery; then on the Imagery Exercises, which each can be done on a separate day.

 The gospels read at Mass are assigned in a church calendar that rotates annually between the gospels of four of the apostles, Matthew, Mark, Luke and John.
 This helps us see Jesus’ ministry from all their viewpoints.
 Each apostle has his own recollection of events based on his personal role in them and the length of time between the event and the apostle’s recording of it.